zio/zio-config/docs/configdescriptor/index.md

 ---
 id: configdescriptor_index
-title:  "Creation of ConfigDescriptor"
+title:  "Manual creation of ConfigDescriptor"
 ---

 Config Descriptor is the core of your configuration management.
-You can write a description by hand, or rely on zio-config-magnolia that can automatically generate the description for you, based on the case classes (pr sealed traits) that represents your config.
+You can write a description by hand, or rely on zio-config-magnolia of zio-config-shapeless that can automatically generate the description for you, based on the case classes (or sealed traits) that represents your config.

 ```scala mdoc:silent